Lake Tahoe–Nevada State Park: Sand Harbor

-Sand Harbor features a large sandy beach, picnicking facilities, nature trail, boat launch, and visitors center and is the site of the Lake Tahoe Shakespeare Festival.
+Sand Harbor features a large sandy beach, picnicking facilities, a nature trail, a boat launch, and a visitors’ center and is the site of the Lake Tahoe Shakespeare Festival.
 The Sand Harbor unit covers 55 acre.

 Cave Rock

-Cave Rock is a day-use area along U.S. 50 with boat launch, picnic areas, and sandy beach.
+Cave Rock is a day-use area along U.S. 50 with a boat launch, picnic areas, and a sandy beach.
 The site, located beneath Cave Rock and the Cave Rock Tunnel, measures slightly more than 3 acre.

 Spooner Lake

 Spooner Lake is located near the intersection of U.S. Route 50 and State Route 28 at "Spooner Summit."
 The unit's 1140 acre are used for hiking, picnicking, fishing, and wildlife viewing.
 The site is the primary starting point for the Marlette/Hobart Backcountry trails and the main vehicle entrance to both areas.
-Snow Valley Peak may be reached by hiking along North Canyon Creek from Spooner Lake north almost to Marlett Lake and then east to the summit.
+Snow Valley Peak may be reached by hiking along North Canyon Creek from Spooner Lake north almost to Marlette Lake and then east to the summit.